anephenix/sarus/README.md

 - You want to send messages to the WebSocket connection, but if the connection is closed then the messages will not be received by the server.

-- The messages that would be sent from the client to the server get lost on a when the user refreshes the page in the browser.
+- The messages that would be sent from the client to the server get lost when the user refreshes the page in the browser.

 To handle these cases, you will have to write some JavaScript that essentially wraps access to the WebSocket protocol and handles those cases.